Begonia Rex, or Rex Begonia, is a type of begonia that is known for its interesting and colorful foliage.

 When watering rex begonias, be sure to avoid getting water on the leaves, as this can cause brown spots.
 Instead, water at the base of the plant, taking care not to let the root system sit in water.
 With a little care, your rex begonia will thrive and add a splash of color to your home.

-Rex begonias enjoy indirect sunlight, partial shade, and full shade.
-They will tolerate some direct sun, but too much direct sun can scorch their leaves.
+Because they are native to tropical regions, Rex begonias enjoy indirect sunlight, partial shade, and full shade.
+They will tolerate some direct sun, but too much direct sun can scorch their showy leaves.
 If you are growing rex begonias indoors, place them near an east- or west-facing window or in full shade.

 Outdoors, they will do best in a shady spot with dappled sunlight.